Cal Girls Winter Elite Lacrosse Camp

 at Cal Lacrosse Camp

-Cal Lacrosse is excited to again hold a two day Elite Winter Camp in December.
-Directed by Cal Head Coach, Brooke Eubanks, the Nike Cal Winter Lacrosse Camp is a great opportunity to advance your skills and take your game to the next level.
+Cal Lacrosse is excited to again hold a two day Elite Winter Camp in January.
+Directed by Cal Head Coach, Brooke Eubanks, the Cal Winter Lacrosse Camp is a great opportunity to advance your skills and take your game to the next level.

 Camp will be held on the beautiful campus of UC-Berkeley.
 Designed for emerging and elite high school players (ages 13-18) looking to showcase their skills to college coaches.
 This program focuses on advanced skills, position play, team concepts and an overall intense level of competition.
 Campers also have the opportunity to compete daily in games against each other.